Glizzus/blog/src/content/blog/vite-plugins-are-powerful.md

 ![Vite Plugin Revision](revision-banner.png)

+This is great for developers, and open-source projects often expose the revision hash in the UI of the application.
+What if your user base wouldn't care about the revision hash, and only developers need to see it?
-Don't want to expose it to end users?
-You can use plugins to inject it into the `<head>`:
+You can use a Vite plugin to inject the revision hash into the HTML `<head>` tag:

 ```javascript
 import { execSync } from 'child_process'